fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can search logs by unique identifiers and time ranges
 - [ ] Can export log data for external analysis and debugging

+### **Use Case 26: GPS Track Import and Export**
+**Description**: Import and export GPS tracks from external navigation software to associate with media files and organize by trips.

+**Requirements**:
+- Import GPX files from navigation software (e.g., Scenic Motorcycle Navigation)
+- Support multiple GPX files per trip that can be combined into a single clean track
+- Organize GPS tracks by named trips (e.g., "CAMP 2025 Dolomites July 1-8")
+- Associate GPS tracks with all media files from the same trip/time period
+- Support both recorded tracks and planned routes
+- Export GPS tracks in standard formats (GPX, KML, etc.) for use in other software
+- Handle track merging, cleaning, and optimization
+- Support trip metadata (dates, locations, participants, notes)

+**Validation Criteria**:
+- [ ] Can import GPX files from external navigation software
+- [ ] Can combine multiple GPX files into a single clean trip track
+- [ ] Can organize tracks by named trips with date ranges
+- [ ] Can associate GPS tracks with media files from the same trip
+- [ ] Can export tracks in standard formats for external use
+- [ ] Can handle both recorded tracks and planned routes
+- [ ] Can clean and optimize GPS tracks (remove noise, smooth paths)
+- [ ] Can store trip metadata and associate with tracks and media

 ## Use Case Categories

 ### **Core Media Management (1-6)**